 For example, a teacher deciding to save $300 per month into this account will earn a total interest of $221.76 on completion of 24 months.

 Similar to public listed companies, TCOS is owned by her members.
 The best part about that is that TCOS pays out annual dividends of about 8%.
 Which bluechip stock pays that?

 However, there is one significant difference between a member of TCOS and a shareholder of a public listed company.
 While you may purchase as many shares as you can possibly afford to from a listed company, the amount of shares you can purchase at TCOS is capped at 2,000 (which costs $2,000).
 There is no option to purchase more even if you would like to do so.

 Taking a personal loan can be very expensive if you get it from a commercial bank.
-According to Moneysmart personal loan comparison platform, annual interest rate are at about 7-8% on average.
+For example, personal loans from banks charge an annual interest rate are at about 7-8% on average.

 Being a member of TCOS is not going to cost much.
 There is a one-time membership fee of $10.
 Adding on to that, members will also need to contribute between $20 to $500 monthly in order to purchase shares capital in the co-operative, of which they can expect about 8% of dividends annually as mentioned earlier.